SafariDesk Features

 SafariDesk can be tested by forwarding support emails into a shared inbox without replacing your current CRM or email system.
 Start small, prove the workflow, and expand only when the team is ready.

-• Forward one support inbox
+• Forward one support inbox or connect Gmail/Outlook with OAuth

-• Start with one user
+• Start with one user and add your team gradually

-• Keep the current CRM in place
+• Keep the current CRM in place — no replacement needed

-• Validate workflow before rollout
+• Validate the workflow before rolling out wider

 At a Glance